GuardDuty RDS Protection finding types

 Remediation recommendations:

-If this activity is unexpected for the associated database, it may indicate that the credentials have been exposed or compromised.
-It is recommended to change the password of the associated database role and review available audit logs for activity performed by the compromised user.
-For more information, see Remediating a compromised database instance.
+If this activity is unexpected for the associated database, it is recommended to change the password of the associated database user, and review available audit logs for activity performed by the anomalous user.
+Medium and high severity findings may indicate that there is an overly permissive access policy to the database, and user credentials may have been exposed or compromised.
+It is recommended to place the database in a private VPC, and limit the security group rules to allow traffic only from the necessary sources.
+For more information, see Remediating potentially compromised database with successful login events.

 CredentialAccess:RDS/AnomalousBehavior.FailedLogin

-One or more unusual failed login attempts were observed on an RDS database.
+One or more unusual failed login attempts were observed on an RDS database in your account.

 Default severity: Low

 This finding informs you that one or more anomalous failed logins were observed on an RDS database in your Amazon environment.
-This indicates that your RDS database may have been subject to an attempted brute-force attack by a potential malicious actor.
+A failed login attempts from public IP addresses may indicate that the RDS database in your account has been subject to an attempted brute force attack by a potentially malicious actor.

 These failed logins were identified as anomalous by the GuardDuty anomaly detection machine learning (ML) model.
 The ML model evaluates all database login events in your Supported Amazon Aurora databases and identifies anomalous events that are associated with techniques used by adversaries.
 The ML model tracks various factors of the RDS login activity such as the user that made the request, the location the request was made from, and the specific database connection details that were used.
 For information about the RDS login activity that are potentially unusual, see RDS login activity-based anomalies.